HaskellMN/www.haskellmn.org/posts/2016-05-17-may-haskellmn-meetup.md

 Building (408 St Peter St, St Paul, MN 55102).

-This month, [Tyler Holien](https://twitter.com/tylerholien) will demonstrate a natural language generator using trigrams.
+This month, [Tyler Holien](https://twitter.com/tylerholien) will demonstrate a natural language generator using trigrams and talk about new features in GHC 8.

 Please RSVP either on the
 [Google Group](https://groups.google.com/forum/#!forum/haskellmn)